vitalets/global-cache/examples/cleanup/README.md

-# Data Cleanup with Global Storage
+# Data Cleanup with Global Cache

 An example of proper data cleanup with global globalCache.